thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 </div>
 ```

 Once mounting is complete, React holds onto the component hierarchy for later.
+You'll see why in a moment.

 Now, the user interface waits patiently for a user to interact with it.
 When the `<input />` element is changed, the `onChange` event is fired and the component's `this.handleChange()` method is triggered.
 The event handler updates the component's state using the `this.setState()` method.
 After updating the state, the component's `render()` method is invoked again.